old-s7uff/kvm-virt-ovh/README.md

 # kvm-virt-ovh

-why? - got some problems with network on ovh. so this will not install virtualizor fully as it is. but there are removed someparts which virtualizor install anything which will touch network!
+why? - got some problems with network on ovh. so this will not install virtualizor fully as it is. but here are removed someparts of official installation script.(with "parts" i mean all those parts of script which install or do anything with network are removed!")

 How to use/install?